AI Agents

 Definition

-The boundary between chatbot and agent is not absolute.
-A chatbot becomes more agentic as it gains durable goals, tool access, multi-step planning, memory, handoffs to other agents, computer use, API access, scheduling, file operations, payments, or authority to act without step-by-step human approval.
+The boundary between chatbot and agent is a gradient, not a clean line.
+A chatbot becomes more agentic as it gains durable goals, tool access, multi-step planning, memory, handoffs to other agents, computer use, scheduling, file operations, payment authority, or permission to continue without step-by-step human approval.

 Core Parts